TheRaytracers/freecad-povray-render/doc/index.md

 In a second step the user can add textures, materials or additional lightning to render a photorealistic scene.
 This can be either done by directly editing of the resulting POV-Ray file or by adding an include file with additional contents.

+## Get started

+A quick overview about [installation and usage](user.md)

 ## How to render a photorealistic Scene from your FreeCAD model

 You are just a few steps away from rendering realistic scenes with our macro: read how it works in the [step by step description](realistic.md)

 ![Step by step]( ./img/Chess/Chess_steps.png "Step by step from FreeCAD CSG Objects to a photorealistic POV-Ray scene")

-## I'm a developer
+## Limitations, tips and tricks

+Learn more about the concepts of FreeCAD and POV-Ray and our way we adapted them for the features of the scene description. [read more](tipsAndTricks.md)

+## Supported features

+A list of all [features the macro supports](supported.md)

+## For developers
 You want to contribute to our macro?
 Great!
 Here you can find our [Developer Documentation](developer.md)

-## I'm a user
-You want to learn how to use our macro?
-Then this site will be right for you: [User Documentation](user.md)

 ## FAQ
 We made a little FAQ for you: [FAQ](FAQ.md)